Do Go On - 206 - Dungeons and Dragons

 Making people do stuff.

-The real egg bit was not well mentally.
+The real egg bit was not well mentally,

-So it went on and on in the media, whereas this guy was so hoping it was having an affair.
+So it went on and on in the media,

 Please.

-But why did they automatically assume that it was the fault of a game?
+Why do they automatically assume that it was the fault of a game?

 That's weird, isn't it?

-were sort of in denial about that.
+and these families who were sort of in denial about that,

-And they were looking for something to blame.
+and they were looking for something to blame.

-They were in denial about that he has mental illness
+So they're in denial about that he has mental illness and two, that he himself is struggling

 So they're like, it must be this devil game.

-That's the only thing that we will publicly admit to
+That's the only thing that.

-is a reason that he would behave in this way.
+we will publicly admit to is a reason that he would behave in this way.

 Eventually he was found and tragically he did take his own life a couple of years later.

-as satanic.
+furthering its reputation as satanic.

-He's, that's so strange.
+Jeez, that's so strange.

-a high school student had taken his own life in 1982 because of his involvement with role
+Patricia Pulling, an anti-occult campaigner from Richmond, Virginia, claimed that her son, a high school student, had taken his own life in 1982 because of his involvement with role-playing games, specifically naming Dungeons and Dragons.

-To quote the BBC again here, quote, again, it was clear that more complex psychological
+To quote the BBC again here, quote, again, it was clear that more complex psychological factors were at play.

-But Patricia Pulling, probably very tragically, was looking for answers in her mind, D&D
+But Patricia Pulling, probably very tragically, was looking for answers, and in her mind, D&D was the cause of the tragedy.

-So she tried to sue TSI games and also her school's principal, and when these were thrown
+So she tried to sue TSR games and also her school's principal

-out, she decided to found an organization called BAD, B-A-W-D,
+And when these were thrown out, she decided to found an organisation called Bad, B-A-W-D,

-which stands for bothered about dungeons and dragons.
+which stands for Bothered about Dungeons and Dragons.

 Tell you what, I am passionately a bit bothered by this.